Home | About | Contact

 Photo by RoadsidePeek.com

-Here's a shot of the sign at the El Rancho Grande Mexican food restaurant in Tulsa.
-As you can see from this photo, downtown Tulsa is not too far away.
-In fact, the recently restored Meadow Gold rooftop sign is located just down the street.
+Here's another shot of the sign at El Rancho Grande Mexican food restaurant in Tulsa.
+As you can see from this photo, downtown isn't far away.
+In fact, the beautifully restored Meadow Gold sign sits just down the street, making this stretch of Route 66 one of the best places in Oklahoma to admire classic roadside neon.

 Tally's Cafe